Pick up an activity book and let Gus the fair pup show you around the fair.

 Augie Otto's first run was in 1973.
 It is a model of Class 5-4 Hudson Type 4-6-4, Burlington Series 3000 Engine and is 1/4 scale.
 Now THAT's some model train!
 Adults will love it as much as the kids.
 This is a fair treat you won't want to miss.

 - Watch Otto's train in action.

 - Actual 3000 engine model of the train

-- Link to detailed information about the 4-6-4 Hudson-type trains
+- Detailed information about the 4-6-4 Hudson-type trains